personal with the flexibility to make your bike holiday special

 Although not included in the package, you can hire the bikes from us.

-Hire cost - £20 per day with reduced price for longer tours.
-E-bike - 30 per day, again with reductions for longer tours.
+Hire cost - £25 per day with reduced price for longer tours.
+E-bike - 35 per day, again with reductions for longer tours.
 Please see our dedicated Bike Rental Page here.

 Lunches and Evening meals